 Winter driving and low visibility

-South Dakota ranks high for animal strikes, including deer, and even smaller wildlife can cause expensive front-end damage.
-Animal collisions typically fall under comprehensive coverage, so it’s worth keeping if you drive outside town regularly.
+South Dakota ranks high for animal strikes, and even smaller wildlife like pheasants can cause expensive front-end damage.
+Comprehensive coverage typically pays for animal impacts, so it’s worth keeping if you drive outside town regularly.

 High-speed rural roads